Suwmlee/encoding-guide/src/filtering/dirty_lines.md

 Our source is now fixed.
-Some people may want to resize the chroma to maintain original aspect ratio performing lossy resampling on chroma, but whether this is the way to go is not generally agreed upon (personally, I, Aicha, disagree with doing this).
+Some people may want to resize the chroma to maintain original aspect ratio performing lossy resampling on chroma, but whether this is the way to go is not generally agreed upon.
 If you want to go this route:

 ```py
 top = 1